 Certain medicines used for reducing blood pressure and certain medicinal products (e.g. phenothiazines, butyrophenones, thioxanthene) used for the treatment of psychological illnesses (schizophrenia or psychoses), if taken at the same time as Cabergoline, can interfere with the effects of cabergoline.
-The treating doctor should therefore be aware of such simultaneous modestice. medication.
+The treating doctor should therefore be aware of such concomitant medication.

-medication.
-There are other medicines such as other ergot alkaloids, medicines to prevent nausea and vomiting (domperidone, metoclopramide), and macrolide antibiotics (such as erythromycin) that may affect the activity and tolerability of Cabergoline.
-Some medicines can increase the amount of Cabergoline in your blood and so could increase the side effects, these include medicines for Parkinson's disease, medicines for severe migraine headaches (e.g. pergolide, bromocriptine, lisuride, ergotamine, dihydroergotamine, ergometrine or methysergide) Perspective and kneet fooding
+There are other medicines such as other ergot alkaloids, medicines to prevent vomiting (metoclopramide), and macrolide antibiotics (such as erythromycin) that may affect the activity and tolerability of Cabergoline.